mansim07/dataplex-labs/lab3-data-curation/README.md

 ## 2. Lab
 <hr>

-## Task1: Curate the Data for Customer Domain
+### 2.1 Convert raw to curate for Customer Domain

 The Customer Raw data has 2 feeds coming into the gcs raw bucket.
 We will convert both the feeds from CSV to parquet while preserving the data and the partitions.

 - **Step1:** Create the Dataflow pipeline
     - Go to Dataplex UI --> Navigate to **Manage Lakes** --> **Process** menu --> Click on **Create Task** button